jiewpeng/tensorflow-boilerplate/README.md

 - Use `tf.data` for the TFRecord input fn
 - Use `tf.transform` to tokenize text ([reference code here](https://github.com/tensorflow/transform/blob/master/examples/sentiment_example.py))
+- Refactor to get common variables into a config file
 - Use Tensorflow Model Analysis to produce dashboard of model performance analysis
 - Add hyperparameter tuning
 - Add documentation for key APIs used and reasons for using them